-If you’re opting for floating corners, you might need additional building work such as a cantilever roof.
-This typically requires a lot more work and you should consult an architect and structural engineer to ensure you have the required support to accommodate these doors.
+If you’re opting for cornerless bi-folds, you might need a cantilever roof (see below).
+This typically requires a lot more work and a structural engineer will ensure you have the required support to accommodate these doors.

 For floating corners to be structurally safe, you must move the weight of the upper floors and roof away from that corner.
-Not doing so risks putting too much weight on the door frame—preventing the doors from working—or, worse, your home collapsing from above.
+Not doing so risks putting too much weight on the door frame—preventing the doors from sliding properly—or, worse, your home collapsing from above.

 A cantilever roof is used in this instance.
 Steel beams are installed above the doors to bear the weight that would otherwise have been taken by the removed wall.